 To enhance our ability to serve our clients in every area of their financial lives, RAA is proud to offer tax planning, guidance, and return preparation services.
 Our in-house Tax Services Manager, Kristi Cherry, is a CPA who brings 20 years of accounting experience to help with clients’ tax planning needs.

 As a part of the RAA team, Kristi can work directly with RAA’s advisors to answer any tax-related questions you may have or incorporate any of the topics listed above into your financial plan, as well as prepare your annual tax return.
 Kristi and her team can also guide you through federal and state tax issues, and help you plan for future events such as higher salaries, retirement, and more.

 By working in partnership to serve you, Kristi and our advisors can account for various tax implications that could affect your financial plan and provide comprehensive financial guidance tailored to your unique needs.

-Give us a call at (800) 321-9123 or visit RAA.com/tax if you would like to learn more about how our tax services, in partnership with a comprehensive plan, could help you achieve a secure financial future.
+Give us a call at (800) 321-9123 or fill out the form below if you would like to learn more about how our tax services, in partnership with a comprehensive plan, could help you achieve a secure financial future.

 Disclaimer: This blog is intended for informational purposes only and should not be construed as individual investment advice.
 Actual recommendations are provided by RAA following consultation and are custom-tailored to each investor’s unique needs and circumstances.
 The information contained herein is from sources believed to be accurate and reliable.
 However, RAA accepts no legal responsibility for any errors or omissions.
 Investments in stocks, bonds, and mutual funds may increase or decrease in value.
 Past performance is no guarantee of future results.
 Any of the charts and graphs included in this blog are not recommendations for the purchase and sale of any security.